manuGil/lecture-notes/git-notes.md

 ### 6. IGNORING THINGS [6 mins]

 Say you have files you don't want to tack with git.
+For example, data files.

 > We'll create some fictitious data files for now.